Hardwick and Woodbury Railroad: Incorporation and construction

 Varnum & Gilfillan, a St. Johnsbury-based contracting concern, was hired for culvert construction and trestle filling.
-This company brought Italian immigrant labor from Boston, preferring this source to the less-reliable local farmers who often left to tend their farms.
-These newcomers, who drank wine and beer, caused some consternation among the sober townspeople, but they did not cause much actual trouble.
+This company brought Italian immigrant labor from Boston, preferring this source to the local farmers who also had farms to tend.
 A number of them stayed and worked in the granite finishing shops, becoming pillars of the community.

 Five miles of new track was constructed to a point known as Burnham Hill in Woodbury by 1896.
 By then, the rented B&M engine had reached the limit of its usefulness, and money ran short.
 Work wound down until the new owners of the Woodbury Granite Company (John S. Holden and Charles W. Leonard) bought enough stock in the railroad to become its principal (although not majority) shareholders and a Lima Locomotive Works Shay, bought from the Barre & Chelsea Railroad, arrived in mid-1897.
-The new locomotive was in poor condition, and required some re-working to get it serviceable.
-It was given the number "1" and re-named "E. H. Blossom" in honor of the H&W’s General Manager.
+The new locomotive was in poor condition, requiring some re-working to get it serviceable.
+It was given the number 1 and renamed "E. H. Blossom" in honor of the H&W’s General Manager.